guenchi/json/README.md

 > a JSON struct in here may be a list (for map) or a vector (for array) or these infinite multi-level nesting.

-> it may easily builded without tool functions, just using scheme native procedures cons, list and vector.
+> it may easily builded without tool functions, just using scheme native procedures list, cons and vector.

 > as: `(list (cons "foo" "bar")(cons "baz" (vector 1 2 3)))`